-RV living with cats requires some planning, and one thing to figure out is where to put the litter box so that it's out of the way.
+RV living with cats requires some planning, and one thing to figure out is where to put the litter box.
 With some ingenuity, you can hide a litter box in just about any empty space in an RV.
-Here are a few ideas for litter box storage.
+Here are a few RV litter box storage ideas that will hopefully inspire you to find a good place to put your cat’s litter box in your camper!

-RV owner Ted, creator of the public campground database ultimatecampgrounds.com, installed a cat door to allow access to the storage space under the bench seating.
+RV owner Ted, creator of the public campground database ultimatecampgrounds.com, installed a cat door to allow access to the storage space under the dining booth bench seating.

-If you can find a place to cut a hole for access, the advantage of this location is that the litter box can be cleaned from outside.
+If you can find a place to cut a hole for access, the advantage of storing a litter box under an RV is that the litter box can be cleaned from outside.
 A cat door with weather stripping can help minimize drafts.

 The owners of the RV pictured below chose not to have a built-in vacuum system in order to free up the ideal space for their cat's litter box.